RAGE-toolkit/RAGE-workshop-2024/day5/day5_microreact.md

 Microreact is a great interactive visualisation tool.
 It can go down very well with presentations to stakeholders!
 You can add all sorts of metadata, sequence data and even trees to your visualisations.
 Check out this one to visualise all the sequence data from Tanzania:

 MicroReact: https://microreact.org/project/jFiGgHfUMHcWii782RvDsq-tanzaniatree

+To edit, you'll need to make an account and duplicate the project.
+Then you can explore and add new charts!